Amolith/willow/README.md

 tracker][todo] and see if there's anything you're interested in working on.
 If there's specific functionality you'd like to see implemented and it's not mentioned in the ticket tracker, please send a description to the [mailing list][email] so we can discuss its inclusion.
-If I don't feel like it fits with Willow's goals, you're encouraged to fork the project and make whatever changes you like!
+If we don't feel like it fits with **Willow's** goals, you're encouraged to fork the project and make whatever changes you like!

-Questions, comments, and patches can always be sent to the [mailing list][email], but I'm also in the [IRC channel][irc]/[XMPP room][xmpp] pretty much 24/7.
-I might not see messages right away, so please stick around.
+Questions, comments, and patches can always go to the [mailing list][email], but there's also an [IRC channel][irc] and an [XMPP MUC][xmpp] for real-time interactions.

 - Email: [~amolith/willow@lists.sr.ht][email]
 - IRC: [irc.libera.chat/#willow][irc]